 Jared held up his hands until they quieted themselves.

-This entry is part of Jack Rusher’s archive, originally published January 23rd, 2012, in New York.
+This entry is part of my journal, published January 23, 2012, in New York.